 • Ability to plan and lay out work and diagnose problems.

 • Ability to weld, braze, and solder using gas and arc welding equipment.

 • Ability to understand and carry out written and verbal instructions.

 • Ability to perform the physical tasks required of a Plumber and Steamfitter.

 • Ability to push, pull, lift and carry heavy objects and equipment (50+ lbs).

 • Ability to work in confined spaces in accordance with requirements.

 • Ability to read and write in English.

 • Demonstrate reliability and trustworthiness.

 • Good verbal and written communication skills.

-• Will complete and attend training as required.
+• Attends and completes additional training as required.